 - the names of training organisations that are delivering the training

-- a brief example or story about an innovative training approach you are using (e.g. mentoring, e-learning or collaborative learning).
+- briefly tell a story of an innovative training approach you are using (e.g. mentoring, e-learning, collaborative learning).

-*Ask the training organisation/s you are working with to help you with this criterion.
+*Your training organisation/s could assist you with this criterion.

 CRITERION 2: Employee outcomes (Limit: 800 words)